MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

    > [!NOTE]
    > If needed, you could also implement a hybrid solution that allowed your end-users to toggle between different deployments, while also allowing your server to override that decision.
 This way, you have a hierarchy of "deployment resolution" that ensures your app has the ability to update itself out-of-the-box, your end users can feel rewarded by getting early access to bits, but you also have the ability to run A/B tests on your users as needed.

 Since we recommend using the `Staging` deployment for pre-release testing of your updates (as explained in the previous section), it doesn't necessarily make sense to use it for performing A/B tests on your users, as opposed to allowing early-access (as explained in option #1 above).
 Therefore, we recommend making full use of custom app deployments, so that you can segment your users however makes sense for your needs.
-For example, you could create long-term or even one-off deployments, release a variant of your app to it, and then place certain users into it in order to see how they engage.
+For example, you could create long-term or even one-off deployments, release a variant of your app to it, and then place certain users into it to see how they engage.

 ```javascript
 // #1) Create your new deployment to hold releases of a specific app variant